ItaiAxelrad/remote-sensing/posts/gis-mapping.md

 greys <- colorRampPalette(c(grey(0.4),grey(0.99)))
 ```

-We can query to NOAA databases for bathymetry at 1 minute resolution, but lets do 10 to keep download speeds reasonable.
+We can query the NOAA databases for bathymetry at a 1-minute resolution, but let's do 10 to keep download speeds reasonable.

 ```r
 atl<- getNOAA.bathy(-75,-50,30,60,resolution=10)